nurgasemetey/fastapi-keycloak-oidc/README.md

 This is example of how to use Keycloak on Fastapi.

-It is useful for those who want to use JWT tokens and don't want to create separate client for backend on Keycloak.
+It is useful for those who want to use JWT tokens and don't want to use Keycloak SDK in the backend.

 ## Prerequisites